TKCTF¶

 run : run the docker container

-Be imaginative but keep in mind that, the best challenge should be fun and educational.
+Keep in mind that the best challenge should be fun and educational.
 Please don’t design the challenge that requires any random/pure guessing (but well-designed bruteforcing is fine).